Accredited Tensile Testing Lab Houston, TX

 Handles are designed to prevent slippage and premature specimen failure during the application of tensile forces.
 This is crucial for obtaining accurate data on the mechanical properties of materials under tension.

-Fixtures, on the other hand, help us align specimens properly within the testing machine, ensuring consistent and precise results.
+Fixtures, on the other hand, help us align specimens properly within the machine, ensuring consistent and precise results.

 Extensometers and Sensors

 Measuring material deformation accurately is important for thorough tensile testing, which is where extensometers and sensors come into play.
 These devices are vital in our analysis of material behavior under tensile forces.
-We use extensometers to measure the elongation or strain of a specimen during testing, providing us with precise data on how the material deforms.
+We use an extensometer to measure the elongation or strain of a specimen during testing, providing us with precise data on how the material deforms.

 As we subject materials to tension, extensometers can be attached directly to the specimen, allowing us to monitor changes in length with high accuracy.
 This information is invaluable for determining key parameters such as Young’s modulus, yield strength, and ultimate tensile strength.